 Developmental delay can also be a symptom of other underlying medical conditions, including:

-If your school-age child is diagnosed with developmental delay, you may be eligible for special services.
-Specialized services vary according to need and location.
+School-age children diagnosed with a developmental delay, may be eligible for special services.
+These services vary according to need and location.

 Check with your physician and your school district to find out what services are available.
 Specialized education, especially when started early, can help your child progress and achieve more in school.